dyvenia/site-thescalableway/src/posts/2025/ci-cd-for-data-workflows-automating-prefect-deployments-with-github-actions.md

         run: docker buildx rm builder
 ```

-3. **Update DEV Prefect work pool:&#32;**Updates the base job template on the DEV environment to reference the newly built Docker image.
+3. **Update DEV Prefect work pool:** Updates the base job template on the DEV environment to reference the newly built Docker image.
 During this step, it is essential to update the image inside the `baseJobTemplate` definition to the newly created one, which can be handled even with a simple replacement:

 ```yaml
 jobs: